 Make sure that when you replace a string, it goes on it’s correct peg.
 For example, the A string must always wind around the designated A string peg.

-The strings are placed around pegs in such a way that you can tune easily and without disrupting the tuning of other strings.
+The strings are placed around pegs in such a way that you can tune easily and without disrupting the intonation of other strings.
 This is another good reason to only change one string at a time!

 Don't Use The Wrong Sized Strings!